openlookeng/hetu-core/hetu-docs/en/connector/hive.md

 ##### AND WAIT option

-By default, VACUUM operations runs in asynchronously, i.e. Once the query reaches RUNNING state, client will not wait anymore for completion of operation.
+By default, VACUUM operations runs in asynchronously, that is Once the query reaches RUNNING state, client will not wait anymore for completion of operation.

 Adding `AND WAIT` option to vacuum operation makes the client wait synchronously for the completion of  Vacuum operation.